anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 #### A note on resource sharing, measurement accuracy, and interference

-Since we'll all be using `ada` to run these benchmarks, it's possible that another student could be running benchmarks at the same time.
+Since we'll all be using `babbage` to run these benchmarks, it's possible that another student could be running benchmarks at the same time.
 This will at the very least make benchmarking take longer, and could make your graphs look a little strange.
 To check whether this is going on, watch `htop` in another terminal to see if another